NateDiamond13/nate_bot/README.md

 ## Notes

-- Cmake is required to build the `songbird` crate on Windows
+- Visual Studio Build Tools and cmake are required to build the `songbird` crate on Windows